Karate at the 2020 Summer Olympics: Kumite

+Warnings and punishments were divided into two different categories, the first being for excessive and/or illegal contact and the other for technical violations, such as leaving the koto (fighting space) or faking an injury in order to make the referee give the opponent a warning.

 Kata

 Each of seven judges evaluates the performance individually within the scale of 5.0 to 10.0, in increments of 0.2 for technical points and athletic points respectively.
 The two highest and two lowest scores out of the seven scores of each group are eliminated and all the remaining scores are added to make up the final scores, which is weighed 70% for technical points and 30% for athletic points.
 In the case of a draw, the competitors perform an additional choice of kata to be judged.

 There are 7 criteria of evaluation for technical points: stances, techniques, transitional movements, timing, correct breathing, focus and conformance.
 3 evaluation criteria for athletic points are: strength, speed and balance.

 Qualification

 There are 80 qualifying spots for karate at the 2020 Summer Olympics.

 A nation can have no more than 8 athletes qualify (up to four males and four females) with a maximum of one in each event.